-- url The URL to connect to. - proxies (optional) A Requests-style dictionary of proxies used on this request.
+• url - The URL to connect to.

+• proxies - (optional) A Requests-style dictionary of proxies used on this request.

-init_poolmanager(connections, maxsize, block=False)
+init_poolmanager (connections, maxsize, block=False, pool_kwargs)

 Initializes a urllib3 PoolManager.

 This method should not be called from user code, and is only exposed for use when subclassing the HTTPAdapter.

-- connections The number of urllib3 connection pools to cache. - maxsize The maximum number of connections to save in the pool. - block Block when no free connections are available.
+- connections The number of urllib3 connection pools to cache. - maxsize The maximum number of connections to save in the pool. - block Block when no free connections are available. - pool_kwargs Extra keyword arguments used to initialize the Pool Manager.